Vujas-Eteph/Tracker_READMem_MiVOS/README.md

 # VOTS 2023 Submission of READMem-MiVOS

+This is our Tracker submission for the VOTS2023 Challenge.

 :fire: TODO :
 - "Conda_environment.txt" ( Filter the list to the essential packages only)
 - Don't use hard paths, find an alternative